-After your radiotherapy has finished, your oncologist will let you know how you will be followed up.
-It will depend on your type of cancer, the type of radiotherapy you’ve had and how you responded to treatment.
+After your radiotherapy has finished, your oncologist or radiographer explains how you will be followed up.
+Your follow-up depends on the type of cancer and the type of radiotherapy you had.

-Not everyone will need follow-up appointments after radiotherapy treatment.
-If you don’t need a follow-up, you will be given advice about problems you should look out for and the details of someone to contact, if you need to.
+- You may not need follow up appointments.
+Instead, you might get advice about problems you should look out for and the details of someone to contact if you need to.

-Other people are followed up by telephone with a nurse or radiographer.
-They will be able to assess how you’re doing by asking you questions.
-If they’re concerned that you’re not progressing as you should be, they will arrange for you to have an appointment at the clinic.
+- A nurse or radiographer may follow-up by telephone.
+They will check how you are by asking you questions.
+If needed, they will arrange for you to have an appointment at the clinic.

 Follow-up appointments are a good opportunity to discuss any problems or worries you have.
-It may help to make a list of questions beforehand so you don’t forget anything important.
-If you feel anxious, it can help to have a friend or relative with you.
+It may help to make a list of questions beforehand, so you do not forget anything important.
+If you feel anxious, it can help to have a friend or family member with you.

 Contact your clinical nurse specialist, cancer doctor or the person you have been told to contact if: